saharakbari/React-App/README.md

 docker run -p 3000:80 React-App

 Option 2: Use prebuilt Docker image (.tar)
-If you have the Docker image exported as a .tar file (e.g., react-shopping-app.tar), you can load and run it:
+If you have the Docker image exported as a .tar file (e.g., my-react-app.tar), you can load and run it:

 docker load -i my-react-app.tar